duckietown/docs-AIDO/book/AIDO/10_challenges/40_amod.md

 ## Description of Task

-The goal of the AMoD challenges is to create an operational policy that maximizes the service level of the AMoD system while minimizing its operational cost:
+The goal of the AMoD challenges is to create an operational policy that maximizes the service level of the AMoD system while minimizing its operational cost.
+In one sentence:

 **A well-performing autonomous mobility-on-demand system uses as few taxis as possible to pickup and deliver as many customers as possible with minimal waiting and journey times while keeping the fleet mileage to a minimum.**